What makes Clementine Juice with Pineapple and Ginger one of the best homemade drinks ever?

 - Peel the clementines and separate the sacs.

-- Use a knife to peel the skin of the ginger and pineapple and slice them.
+- Use a knife to peel and chop the ginger and pineapple.

 - Then, insert the slices into the slow juicer.